Lake Chad: Hydrology

 The Chad Basin covers an area of about 1 e6km2, and is injected by the Chari, Logone, and Yobe Rivers.
 The water supply of the lake is seasonal.
 Most of the precipitation comes from the Adamawa Plateau in the south of the basin, which is transported to the lake basin through the Chari River and the Logone River.
 The two contribute 95% of the total inflow of Lake Chad, while the Yobe River only contributes less than 2.5%.
 The lake seeps through the underground to the lowest point of the Chad Basin, the Bodélé Depression, approximately 480 km northeast of Lake Chad, with the deepest point reaching an elevation of only 155 m above sea level.
 This takes away most of the salinity and maintains the low salinity of Lake Chad.
 The southwestern waters of Lake Chad being freshwater, and the water in the northeast is only slightly salty.
+The corresponding variability in rainfall appears to have been related to the effects of environmental degradation.

 The water volume of most large lakes in Africa depends on rainfall and evaporation, which means that temperature and precipitation are crucial for regulating the water balance of these bodies of water, and any fluctuations can cause significant changes in their water level and area.
 Lake Chad is a shallow inland lake, and the rainfall in the Chad basin is very sensitive to small changes in atmospheric circulation, so the surface area of Lake Chad is greatly affected by climate change.
 Dry climate due to vegetation loss from overgrazing and deforestation and large-scale irrigation projects that diverted water from the rivers that feed the lake are the main reasons for the shrinkage of Lake Chad.
 The Atlantic multidecadal oscillation and the El Niño–Southern Oscillation have affected precipitation in the Sahel region.
 From the early 1960s to the mid-1980s, the lake water level decreased by 3 m compared to the average level from 1900 to 2010.